denisbr/storelist-converter/README.md

 # Storelist converter

 PoC python cli tool to convert one storelist format into a schema useable by droppoint vendor.

-## Pants / PyOxidizer
+## Pants / scie-jump

-Attempt at using Pants + PyOxidizer to create self-contained binaries.
+Attempt at using Pants + scie-jump to create self-contained binaries.